Code-Institute-Submissions/first-milestone-antonio/README.md

 The website was build following the principle Mobile First and the UX is designed following the Bootstrap Grid system.

-The idea was to build a website disegned for customers that are looking for photography shootage services and to give them a brief demonstration of my works as photographer.
+The idea was to build a website designed for customers that are looking for photography services and to give them a brief demonstration of my works as photographer.
-I decided to divide the website in five different sections:
+I decided to divide the website into five different sections:

 * Home Page
 * Photobook